Blog Posts

 Automatically Optimize Your Catalog with Ai in 7 Steps

-Ai and machine learning (ML) allow us to automate a huge portion of the manual tasks required for product catalog and taxonomy optimization.
+Ai and machine learning (ML) allow us to automate a huge portion of the manual tasks required for product catalog and customer experience optimization, or SEO.
 These ML algorithms learn relationships between product data, product categories, and high converting product data fields to automate many of the above tasks with high accuracy.
-Many of these tasks can be accomplished with 95% accuracy.
+Many of these tasks can be accomplished with 99% accuracy, with built in guardrails to ensure the data created follows your brand guidelines, ground truth data, and any compliance rules.

 The reduction of manual labor at scale is the largest benefit of automation.
 Many of these ai catalog optimization tasks take just a few seconds to run whereas a human operator might take a few minutes.
 Catalogs with 5,000 or 50,000 products take nearly the same amount of time and no longer take days to complete.
 Expanding the complexity no longer exponentially increases the hours required to complete catalog tasks as well.
 Taxonomy trees that are 3 layers deep aren’t quicker to fit than 5 layers deep, whereas human effort increases due to complexity.

-We’ve built a product information enhancement tool called Pumice.ai that allows you to automate product data related processes with ai and complete product catalog optimization 15x faster than manual effort can.
+We’ve built a product catalog enhancement tool called Pumice.ai that allows you to automate product data related processes with ai for complete product catalog optimization.
+15x faster than manual effort can.
 Let’s look at how you can get started in just a few steps.

 1. Relevant product data that is already optimized for the catalog task, and new product records that need to be optimized.